Nameless Rumia's Wiki

 Beating the game

 1. Figure out the basic mechanics.
-You should learn to craft sticks, smelt ores in a furnace, and so on.
+This would be where you learn how to craft, smelt, and so forth.

-• If you already know how to 'speedrun' a Nether portal with a lava pool, then skip to step 5.
+• If you can 'speedrun' a Nether portal with a lava pool or a magma ravine, skip to step 5.

 2. Obtain a diamond pickaxe.
-Mining diamonds require a iron pickaxe or better.
-Most players will find diamonds by caving around deepslate level, or strip mining at a specific Y level.27)
+Requires iron pickaxe or better.
+Most players discover diamonds by caving around deepslate level, 'strip mining',28) looting, or trade as a last resort.

-• You need a minimum of 12 eyes of ender, implying 6 blaze rods and 12 ender pearls, but you must remember that eyes of ender may shatter and that end portals are not always pre-filled.
+• You need a minimum of 12 eyes of ender, implying 6 blaze rods and 12 ender pearls, but take into account that the eyes may shatter and end portals are not always pre-filled.

-• The following credit sequence will take 25+ minutes, unless you speed up or skip it.
+• After that, the credit sequence will take 25+ minutes, unless you speed up or skip it (Esc).

 Data pack for Emojiful